-Through the Group companies, IQ operates in three main distinct segments: petrochemicals, fertilisers and steel.
+IQ and its subs Through the Group companies, IQ operates in three main distinct segments: petrochemicals, fertilisers and steel.
 More information about the Group activities is given in Note 29.
 The structure of the Group, included in these consolidated financial information is as follows:

 Type of interest Country of incorporation Percentage of holding Qatar Steel Company Q.P.S.C.
-Subsidiary Qatar 100% Qatar Steel Company FZE (Dubai) Subsidiary ŬAE 100% Qatar Steel Industrial Investment Company S.P.C.
-Subsidiary Qatar 100%

-Also included in the consolidated financial statements are the share of profit or loss and other comprehensive income of the following joint ventures and associate companies using equity accounting:

-Type of interest Country of incorporation Percentage of holding Qatar Petrochemical Company (QAPCO) Q.P.J.S.C.
-Joint venture Qatar 80% Qatar Fertiliser Company P.S.C.
-Joint venture Qatar 75% Qatar Fuel Additives Company Limited Q.P.S.C.
-Joint venture Qatar 50% SOLB Steel Company (SSC) Associate KSA 31.03% Qatar Metals Coating Company W.L.L.
-Associate Qatar 50% Foulath Holding B.S.C. © Associate Bahrain 25%

-Qatar Steel Company Q.P.S.C. ("QATAR STEEL"), a Qatari Private Shareholding Company incorporated in the State of Qatar, is wholly owned by IQ.
-Qatar Steel is engaged in manufacturing of steel billets and reinforcing bars for sale in the domestic and export markets.

-Qatar Steel Company FZE (Dubai), a fully owned subsidiary with limited liability on 22 July 2003, pursuant to Dubai Law No. 9 of 1992 and implementing the regulations of the Jebel Ali Free Zone Authority.

-Qatar Petrochemical Company (QAPCO) Q.P.J.S.C. ("QAPCO"), a Qatari Private Joint Shareholding Company incorporated in the State of Qatar, is a joint venture between IQ (80%) and Total Petrochemicals (France) (TPF) (20%).
-QAPCO is engaged in the production and sale of ethylene, polyethylene, hexane and other petrochemical products.

-Qatar Fertiliser Company (P.S.C.) ("QAFCO"), a Qatari Private Shareholding Company incorporated in the State of Qatar, is a joint venture between IQ (75%) and Yara Netherland BV (25%).
-QAFCO is engaged in the production and sale of ammonia and urea.

-Notes to the consolidated financial statements (All amounts are expressed in thousands of Qatari Riyals unless otherwise stated)

-1 CORPORATE INFORMATION (CONTINUED)

-Qatar Fuel Additives Company Limited Q.P.S.C. ("QAFAC"), a Qatari Private Shareholding Company incorporated in the State of Qatar, is a joint venture between IQ (50%), OPIC Middle East Corporation (20%), International Octane LLC (15%) and by LCY Middle East Corporation (15%), a body corporate formed under the laws of the British Virgins Islands.
-QAFAC is engaged in the production and export of methyl-tertiary-butyl-ether (MTBE) and methanol.
+Steel Company FZE (Dubai) Steel Industrial Investment Company S.P.C.
+Subsidiary Subsidiary Subsidiary Qatar UAE Qatar 100% 100% 100% ncluded in the consolidated financial statement the of the following joint ventures and associate co other comprehensive Type of interest Country of incorporation Percentage of holding Qatar Petrochemical Company (QAPCO) Q.P.J.S.C.
+Fertiliser Company P.S.C.
+Fuel Additives Company Limited Q.P.S.C.
+Joint venture Joint venture Joint venture Qatar Qatar Qatar 80% 75% 50% Qatar Steel Company (SSC) Metals Coating Company W.L.L. th Holding B.S.C. © Associate Associate Associate KSA Qatar Bahrain 31.03% 50% 25% in the r Steel Company Q.P.S.C. ("QATAR STEE: State of Qatar, is wholly owned by IQ.
+Qata reing bars for sale in the domestic and export ma r Steel is engage r Steel Company FZE (Dubai), a fully ow ant to Dubai Law No. 9 of 1992 and implementin Comp (Fran r Petrochemical Company (QAPCO) Q.P. any incorporated in the State of Qatar, is a jo ce) (TPF) (20%).
+QAPCO is engaged in the pr petrochemical products. int venture betwe en IQ (80%) and T 'otal Petrochemicals Qatar Fertiliser Company (P.S.C.) ("QAFCO"), a Qatari Private Shareholding Company incorporated in the State of Qatar, is a joint venture between IQ (75%) and Yara Netherland BV (25%).
+QAFCO is engaged in the production and sale of annomia and urea.
+Qatar Fuel Additives Company Limited Q.P.S.C. ("QAFAC"), a Qatari Private Shareholding Company Sincorporated in the State of Qatar, is a joint venture between IQ (50%), OPIC Middle East Corporation (20%), International Octane LLC (15%) and by LCY Middle East Corporation (15%), a body corporate formed under the laws of the British Virgins Islands, QAFAC is engaged in the production and export of methyl-tertiary-butyl- ether (MTBE) and methanol.
 Effective 1 May 2018, Qatar Steel Company Q.P.S.C. entered into an offtake agreement with Qatar Chemical and Petrochemical Marketing and Distribution Company (Muntajat) Q.J.S.C. to buy and resell all the products manufactured by Qatar Steel for an agreed marketing fee.
 The consolidated financial statements of the Group for the year ended 31 December 2018 was approved and authorised for issue by the Board of Directors on 11 February 2019.

-2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-This note provides a list of the significant accounting policies adopted in the preparation of these consolidated financial statements.
-These policies have been consistently applied to all the years presented, unless otherwise stated.
-The consolidated financial statements are for the Group consisting of Industries Qatar Q.P.S.C. and its subsidiaries.

-2.1 Basis of preparation

-2.1.1 Compliance with IFRS
+2 SUMMARY OF SIGNIFICANT ACCOUNT ING POLICIES 0 financi te provides a list of the significant accounting al statements.
+These policies have been consist The consolidated financial statements are for t aries. ently applied to al l the years presente d, unless otherwise 2 A is a 2.1 Basis of preparation г 2.1.1 Compliance with IFRS 2

-The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (IFRS) and interpretations issued by the IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
+The consolidated financial statements of the Group have been prepared in accordance with Internationa Financial Reporting Standards (IFRS) and interpretations issued by the IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
 The financial statements comply with IFRS as issued by the International Accounting Standards Board (IASB).